TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 If this `isValidType` is used in an `if`, that behavior will trigger 90% of the time.
 To fix this test, we need to use `valuesExcluding` technique described in [Property Customisation](#property-customisation) section, and write a separate test for `Other` specifically.
-Mind you that in some cases we need to consider that the `isValidType`'s' input should be parameterised to test all possibilities --- not just a random one ---, but that's a topic for another time.
+Bear in mind that in some cases we need to consider that the `isValidType`'s input should be parameterised to test all possibilities (not just a random one), but that's a topic for another time.

 ## Conclusion
 Introducing JFixture to an existing project is a big leap, but we think it's worth the effort and the learning curve is not that bad.